[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 If Hrimsorrow Are Inaccessible

-If you weren't fortunate enough to drop a few chaos orbs in the early acts, are playing SSF, or lack access to Hrimsorrow Gloves for whatever reason, use this section of the guide.
-Otherwise, completely ignore it.
+SKIP THIS SECTION, UNLESS you weren't fortunate enough to drop a few chaos orbs in the early acts, are playing SSF, or lack access to Hrimsorrow Gloves for whatever reason:

 Unsocket these gems: